ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

    * `wget http://central.maven.org/maven2/org/eclipse/jetty/jetty-distribution/9.4.19.v20190610/jetty-distribution-9.4.19.v20190610.tar.gz`
    * `tar xzvf jetty-distribution-9.4.19.v20190610.tar.gz`

-3. Create the `jetty-src` folder as symbolic link.
-It will be useful on Jetty updates:
+3. Create the `jetty-src` folder as a symbolic link.
+It will be useful for future Jetty updates:
    * `ln -s jetty-distribution-9.4.19.v20190610 jetty-src`

 4. Create the user `jetty` that can run the web server: